 Homeostasis is an important principle for understanding any biological system.
 Literally translating from greek as homeo “similar” and stasis “standing still”, homeostasis is the property of a system to regulate variables and keep them constant, or within a range.

-Put simply, homeostasis is the body’s thermostat.
+Put simply, homeostasis is the body’s thermostat and the body is very smartly heated.
 As with a thermostat in a house; open the windows, the heater kicks on, close the windows, the temperature rises too high and the heating shuts off.

 Common homeostatic mechanisms include blood pressure regulation, fluid balance, temperature control, hunger/energy balance and specifically relating to nootropics: neurotransmitter balance.

 Neurotransmitter homeostasis can occur through a variety of mechanisms, including receptor downregulation, an increase in degrading enzymes (such as MAO) or a decrease in release of neurotransmitter from a neuron.
 The end result is that continued use of a substance can result in it becoming less effective over time.
 Essentially: The brain adapts and neurons desensitize.

 A fairly grim point, but valid nonetheless.
 Take caffeine for example: Constant use of caffeine eventually results in habituation to its acute effects.
 It no longer gives you that energy you so crave.
 But taken a step further, you may find that you’ll need caffeine to simply feel normal.

 Consider caffeine’s mechanism of action as an adenosine antagonist.
 Caffeine binds to adenosine receptors in the brain and by doing so regulates wakefulness and makes us feel drowsy.
 Caffeine crosses the blood brain barrier and effectively takes the place of some adenosine but crucially doesn’t send the “drowsy” signal.
 Essentially, caffeine blocks adenosine from performing its job and subjectively you’ll feel awake, motivated and energetic.